How to better enable life and business after lockdown

 After going through just six weeks of lockdown, one can find much sympathy with the desperate feelings that eventually drove Chuck (Tom Hanks) to abandon the safety of his island and take his companion Wilson (a football) and symbol for his subconscious mind, on his desperate journey to escape.

-Had it not been for my morning Coffeehouse jaunts, Zoom Gatherings, Netflix, Facebook, the odd workout and mostly a house move to keep me busy, I too would probably have needed a Wilson!
+Had it not been for my morning Coffeehouse jaunts, Zoom Gatherings, Netflix, Facebook, the odd workout, and mostly a house move to keep me busy, I too would probably have needed a Wilson!

-One thing that Chuck did very well on that island was make the most of his time.
+One thing that Chuck did very well on that island was making the most of his time.
 This got me thinking about making the most of my time and doing things that can reshape my life and my business for future recovery and resilience.

 I’ve taken time to do some SMART goal setting, which essentially looks at my core objectives for business and life goals and ensures that the time allocated is right and my actions points are measurable.
 Doing this for yourself is not always easy, as one can often find a miss-match in time allocation but it’s immensely powerful.
 Allocate the right amount of time to your priorities in life or business is the message here.